Synthetic Light Curves and Spectra for the Photospheric Phase of a 3D Stripped-Envelope Supernova Explosion Model: Introduction

-Computing synthetic observables from first-principle simulations is a more ambitious approach to validate or improve theoretical models of the explosion mechanism by pitching them more directly against observational data.
-For this purpose, explosion models need to be extended from the short engine phase (which lasts for only several seconds) beyond shock breakout on much longer time scales.
-Relating the multi-dimensional dynamics of the engine phase to observable explosion asymmetries after shock breakout is not straightforward, however.
-During shock propagation through the stellar envelope, Rayleigh-Taylor \citep{Chevalier1976}, Kelvin-Helmholtz, and Richtmyer-Meshkov \citep{richtmyer1960} instabilities reshape the spatial distribution of the ejecta compared to the initial asymmetries seeded during the engine phase \citep{WangWheeler2008, Muller2020}.
+At the same time, the last few years have seen tremendous progress in our theoretical understanding of the core-collapse supernova explosion mechanism now that multi-dimensional fluid flow, long recognised to be critical in the explosion mechanism \citep{Muller2020}, can be adequately modelled in models with sophisticated neutrino transport.
+Many three-dimensional (3D) simulations have been able to obtain explosions for a wide range of supernova progenitors \citep[e.g.,][]{takiwaki_12, melson_15a, melson_15b, mueller_15b, mueller_19a, vartanyan_19, burrows_19, Powell2024}.
+The successes are not limited to merely modelling shock revival, simulations with detailed physics have become sufficiently mature to allow for the calculation of explosion energy, nickel masses, compact remnant masses, kicks, and spins \citep{mueller_17,mueller_19a,nakamura_19, bollig_21,burrows_24} as key explosion and remnant properties that can be compared to observationally inferred values.

-The outcomes of these mixing instabilities can be observed in supernova spectra and light curves.
-Historically, mixing instabilities in supernova envelopes gained major prominence due to observations of SN~1987A.
-Fast iron clumps \citep{HLi1993, chugai_88, Fryxell1991a, erickson_88} were unexpectedly observed through spectral lines of high velocity in the first few weeks after the explosion.
-Asymmetric supernova remnants, such as Cas~A and W49B also show evidence of these mixing instabilities, along with global asymmetries formed by either the engine or the progenitor environment \citep{DeLaney2010, Isensee2010, Lopex2013, grefenstette2014}.
+The most ambitious approach to test and validate the modern picture of core-collapse supernova explosions relies on \emph{synthetic observables}, ideally from first-principle simulations that can be pitched directly against observational data.
+This has long been challenging, as this required extending 3D models from the short engine phase (which lasts for only several seconds) beyond shock breakout on much longer time scales.
+During shock propagation through the stellar envelope, multi-dimensional effects also play a major role as Rayleigh-Taylor \citep{Chevalier1976}, Kelvin-Helmholtz, and Richtmyer-Meshkov \citep{richtmyer1960} instabilities reshape the spatial distribution of the ejecta compared to the initial asymmetries seeded during the engine phase \citep{WangWheeler2008, Muller2020}.

 Simulations of mixing instabilities in supernova envelopes have advanced significantly (see \citealt{Muller2020} for a review) since the seminal 2D simulations of instabilities and clumping in the aftermath of SN~1987A \citep{arnett1989, mueller1991, Fryxell1991a, Hachisu1991, Benz1990}.
 The most sophisticated modern 3D simulations of mixing instabilities start from 3D engine models with parametrised neutrino transport and tuned engines \citep{Hammer2010, wongwathanarat_13, Wongwathanarat2015, Wongwathanarat2017}, or even from explosion models with multi-group neutrino transport \citep{chan_18, chan_20}.
 So far many of these studies have focused on nearby events or their remnants such as SN~1987A \citep{Hammer2010, wongwathanarat_13, Wongwathanarat2015, Wongwathanarat2017, Larsson2013} and Cas~A \citep{Wongwathanarat2017}.